dannyhx/artisynth_core/README.md

 # When prompted for the workspace directory, specify the workspace
 # directory that was created earlier.

-# Restore the UI view by clicking on the "dual window" symbol located
-# in the top-left corner.
-This should automatically open the
-# Java Perspective view.
+# Open the Java Perspective view.
+Its icon is located in the top-right corner.

 # Import the Artisynth git repository.
 File (located in top taskbar) > Import > Git > Projects from Git > Next >